svbeatrix.com — The website of the Sailing Vessel Beatrix, Kelly-Peterson 44 #276 (1980). Page Category: Home Page

 I125

 Sailing from Seattle to Southern California in 2006 was the first step .
 Departure date was the 20th of September with Bob Hawk and Blair Fraser as crew.
-They are both owners/skippers of KP44s.
+They are both owners/skippers of their own KP44s.
 The plan took us south down the 125° W longitude lilne, leaving from Cape Flattery and making landfall in San Francisco 6 days later.
-It was hard to leave the most perfect place in the world to work on a boat, but it was time to quit refitting and rebuilding and start sailing, although since cruising has been defined as "boat maintenance in exotic ports" I fully expect the projects to be ongoing -- I just won't be in walking distance from the West's biggest sailboat chandlery.
-But it was time to leave Seattle, turn the page, and start a new chapter...
+It was hard to leave the most perfect place in the world to work on a boat, but it was time to quit refitting and rebuilding and start sailing, although since cruising has been defined as

 2007 was spent in San Diego and occasionally Ensenada, MX, working up to finally leaving the USA and heading to the South Pacific.
 Final departure from San Diego was 10 January, 2008.
 We stopped at Baja Naval in Ensenada for fuel and to bid farewell to our wonderful friends Victor and Andre Satie aboard Easy Breeze.
 On Tuesday Jan 15, birthdate of my daughter Sarah, we departed at last from Ensenada to La Paz.
-Aboard are Kathy Perkins and Fiona Rhodes.
-Winds are light, seas are calm, and the crew and I are excited to be off.
+Aboard were Kathy Perkins and Fiona Rhodes.
+Winds are light, seas are calm, and the crew and I were excited to be off.

 Mexico to the Marquesas